pivotal/workstation-setup/README.md

 ### AWS Credential Setup
-**Note:** Requires staging/prod and sandbox AWS credentials Change `aws_access_key_id`s and `aws_secret_access_key`s in the ~/.aws/credentials directory to use the credentials provided to you by the security team.
+**Note:** Requires staging/prod and sandbox AWS credentials Change `aws_access_key_id`s and `aws_secret_access_key`s in the `~/.aws/credentials` file to use the credentials provided to you by the security team.

->**todo**: removed account setup as HR is maintaining this workflow

 ### AWS MFA
 Use the `mfa` command to set an MFA token for the next 12 hours.